awenny/mydocs/docs/source/ssl_certificate.rst

 #.
 With the tool ``certbot`` you should obtain certificates from your command
    line
 #.
 The URL(s) you're registering must be available from the internet, as Let's
-   Encrypt tries to connect to it.
+   Encrypt wants to verify them.

 Certbot
 =======